Kotlin/KEEP/proposals/stdlib/occurrences-of.md

 ## Similar API review

 * Repeated calls to `indexOf` with incremented startIndex with superlinear runtime, especially if overlapping occurrences are searched for.
-* Similarly, a regex pattern can be achieved to do this with the same properties as repeated calls to `indexOf`.
+* Similarly, a regex pattern can be used to achieve this with the same properties as repeated calls to `indexOf`.

 ## Use cases

-**TODO**
+This is a very fundamental method that can be used in a wide-range of specific use cases.
+Many of them can be grouped into the following categories:

+* Search for words/phrases in big documents, web pages, etc., be it in a web search engine, a text editor or even a word processor.
+A search function is built into many programs, which could benefit from this method.
+* Examples in bioinformatics: Find subsequences of DNA,  proteins that are known to be important.
+* Natural language processing: Find out in which context a word is used.

 ## Alternatives